 Of all the saints, St. Patrick probably has the biggest celebration.
-His day is 17th of March and Irish people all over the world mark the day with parades and parties.
-He is most famous for banishing the snakes from Ireland, and for using the shamrock – a little green plant with three leaves – to explain three-part nature of God.
+His day is the 17th of March and Irish people all over the world mark the day with parades and parties.
+He is most famous for banishing the snakes from Ireland, and for using the shamrock (a little green plant with three leaves) to explain three-part nature of God.

 There are loads of other colourful legends about Ireland’s favourite saint.
 A good source can be found on Project Gutenberg.
 We’ve chose a small selection of ancient anecdotes about him.

 There are lots of stories about St. Patrick, and in a moment I’ll tell you some of them.
-But first I’ll just tell you briefly about his life.
+First I’ll just tell you briefly about his life.
 He was born in Wales which is just across the sea from Ireland.
 It was the year 373, and the Romans still ruled that part of the world.
-Many of the people in Wales and Ireland were druids, who worshipped the sun and other aspects of nature.
-But Patrick was a Christian.
+Many of the people in Wales and Ireland were Druids, who worshipped the sun and other aspects of nature – but Patrick was a Christian.